RandyPatterson/AOAI_Student/Challenge-03.md

       If you need more specific coordinates or details about a particular location within Tampa, let me know!
       ```

-* Create a Plugin that calls a Weather API, and add this to the Semantic Kernel.
+* **Create a Plugin that calls a Weather API, and add it to the Semantic Kernel**.
 You can utilize the Open Meteo API [Here](https://open-meteo.com/en/docs).

   * Add Methods to your plugin to:
     1. Get the forecast weather at lat/long location for up to 16 days in the future